Faculty of Health Sciences

 Ects

-The students who complete the course will be be able to assess of patient; to determine of patients requirements; to determine appropriate massage technique; to appropriate patient position; to apply massage appropriate principles; to be able to predict effects of massage.
+This course aims to be able to assessment of patient; to be able to determine of patient’s requirements; to be able to determine appropriate massage technique; to be able to appropriate patient position; to be able to apply massage appropriate principles; to be able to predict effects of massage.
 This course contains basic information about physiological, reflex, mechanical and clinical effects of massage methods and techniques.
 Physiological basis of connective tissue massage is examined in detail.
 Anatomy and physiology are recommended optional programme component for this course.
-The main subjects are lower and upper extremity massage, back and face massage, structure and function of the connective tissue, history and mechanism of connective tissue massage, occurring differences at the tissue, pain control.
+Lower and upper extremity massage, back and face massage, Structure and function of the connective tissue.
+History and mechanism of connective tissue massage.
+Occurring differences at the tissue.
+Pain control.

 ELECTROTHERAPY-I